 Sourcing and partner decisions

-In order to create a closed-loop polyester production, then your buyers need to connect with the right suppliers and partners.
+In order to create a closed-loop polyester production, buyers need to connect with the right suppliers and partners.

-Depending on how you want to approach this, it may be that you will be simply switching to source rPET instead of PET.
-Or it may be that you want to engage in a fully circular model, where you will be collecting and supplying PET feedstock into a recycling facility to then recycle.
+There are several ways to approach this.
+It may be that you will simply switch to source rPET instead of PET.
+Or it may be that you engage in a fully circular model, where you collect and supply PET feedstock into a recycling facility to recycle.
 Either way, you should look to verify supply and confirm your sourcing routes.

 Identifying feedstock for recycling